robin-veer/craft-bitbucket-pipeline-deploy/README.md

         composer require aisleng/bitbucket-pipeline-deployment

+3. Copy the config file to the config folder in craft

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Bitbucket Pipeline Deployment.
+4. In the Control Panel, go to Settings → Plugins and click the “Install” button for Bitbucket Pipeline Deployment.

 ## Using Bitbucket Pipeline Deployment